 We now enter the realm of interpretation and speculation.
 What does it mean that initially this beast will smash everything with iron, but then it will be a much weaker mixture of iron and clay, partly strong and partly brittle?

 One can research any number of interpretations for this, but here is mine: the strong iron is the original Roman Empire around the time of Christ, which stretched its mighty fist across all the known world, including Jesus’ Jerusalem and Galilee.
 It was a government of domination, slavery, and expansive warfare.
-I interpret the later weaker mixture as a sort of modern-day reconstituted Roman Empire, an alliance of states (called kings in the Bible) which evolved from the original empire, perhaps including members’ former colonies.
+I interpret the later weaker mixture of iron and clay as a sort of modern-day, reconstituted Roman Empire, an alliance of states (which are called kings in the Bible) which have evolved from the original Roman empire, perhaps including some of its members’ former colonies.

 Some of the fierce dictators of modern history drew their symbolism from ancient Roman times and attempted to rebuild their own version of that empire.
-Fortunately for the people of earth, they failed.
-But scripture warns us that before the coming of the fifth kingdom, the kingdom of heaven, one last attempt at Roman reconsolidation will be attempted with the backing of satanic powers, and for a time they will achieve frightening results.
-The good news is that we know the end of the story: God’s empire will prevail over evil, and this last evil world government under antichrist will be thoroughly defeated.
+Fortunately for the people of the earth, they failed.
+But scripture warns us that, before the coming of God’s final kingdom, the kingdom of heaven on earth, there will be one last attempt at reconsolidating the Roman Empire.
+This will be done under Antichrist, and will have the backing of satanic powers.
+For a time, he will achieve frightening results.
+But the good news is that we already know the end of the story: God’s empire will prevail over evil, and this last, evil world government under Antichrist will be thoroughly defeated and removed.

 44 “Now in the days of those kings, the God of heaven will set up a kingdom that will never be destroyed, nor will this kingdom be left to another people.
 It will crush and bring to an end all of these kingdoms.
 But it will endure forever.
 Daniel 2:44 (TLV)

-When the Lord does install His kingdom of heaven on earth, all that is good and pure will remain in it, and all that is evil and harmful will be removed.
+When the Lord finally does install His kingdom of heaven on earth, all that is good and pure will remain in it, and all that is evil and harmful will be taken out, forever.

 What about us?
-How can we very imperfect people hope to survive all this to be with the Lord into eternity?
+How can we, very imperfect people, hope to survive all of this to be with the Lord into eternity?
 That is exactly why Jesus came to earth the first time, to be the perfect and complete sacrifice for our sin on the cross, and to be raised from the dead for our eternal life.

 All people have sinned and fall short of the glory of God (Romans 3:23), but God has a remedy for each one of us: